dodwmd/gmail-to-weaviate/README.md

 # Gmail to Weaviate

-This project fetches emails from a Gmail account and stores them in a Weaviate instance for easy searching and analysis.
+This project fetches emails from a Gmail account, stores them in a Weaviate instance for easy searching and analysis, and provides a web interface for visualizing email insights.

 ## Prerequisites

 - Python 3.9+
 - Docker and Docker Compose
 - Gmail API credentials
+- Weaviate instance

 ## Setup